umarcor/osvb/doc/egs/sff.rst

 See :ghsrc:`SFF/README.md <SFF/README.md>` for a discussion about how to integrate VUnit and cocotb.
 The content of :ghsrc:`SFF/test <SFF/test>` is based on `ktbarrett/vunit-cocotb <https://github.com/ktbarrett/vunit-cocotb>`__.

+See also `jwprice100/vcst: VUnit and Cocotb Smashed Together <https://github.com/jwprice100/vcst>`__.